havenwood/ichannel/README.md

 __1.__

-The first example shows off how you'd pass Ruby objects through a channel.
+A demo of how to pass Ruby objects through a channel and also between processes.
 The serializer of choice is `Marshal` but it could just as easily be `JSON` or `YAML`.